sanel/Fl_Highlight_Editor/README.md

-Fl_Highlight_Editor is a drop in replacement for [Fl_Text_Editor](http://www.fltk.org/doc-1.3/classFl__Text__Editor.html) and [Fl_Text_Display](http://www.fltk.org/doc-1.3/classFl__Text__Display.html) widgets with ability to highlight the text and modify it with embeded [Scheme](http://en.wikipedia.org/wiki/Scheme_%20programming_language%20) scripting language.
+Fl_Highlight_Editor is a drop in replacement for [Fl_Text_Editor](http://www.fltk.org/doc-1.3/classFl__Text__Editor.html) and [Fl_Text_Display](http://www.fltk.org/doc-1.3/classFl__Text__Display.html) widgets with ability to highlight the text and modify it with embedded [Scheme](http://en.wikipedia.org/wiki/Scheme_%20programming_language%20) scripting language.

 The widget is fully self-contained and it doesn't depend on anything